awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/SubscriptionFilters.md

 1. Create an Amazon Simple Storage Service \(Amazon S3\) bucket\.
 We recommend that you use a bucket that was created specifically for CloudWatch Logs\.
 However, if you want to use an existing bucket, skip to step 2\.

-   Run the following command, replacing the placeholder region with the region you want to use:
+   Run the following command, replacing the placeholder Region with the Region you want to use:

    ```
    aws s3api create-bucket --bucket my-bucket --create-bucket-configuration LocationConstraint=region